 - Manage antivirus and anti-malware updates.
 Automatically update anti-malware resources to keep antivirus and anti-malware applications capable of detecting the latest threats.

-Before choosing a provider, it’s also important to verify that they have the right reporting in place.
+Before choosing a Security as a Service provider, it’s also important to verify that they have the right reporting in place.
 Reports are essential to ensure that resources are running properly and have optimal configurations for detecting threats.

 Is SECaaS Always Cloud-Based?